microsoft/MonitoFi/Docs/AppInsightsKQLQueries.md

-## AppInsights - Log Analytics KustoQueryLanguage Queries
+## Azure AppInsights/Log Analytics KustoQueryLanguage Queries
- These Queries can be used to plot various timecharts in a Log Analytics Workspace. or in AI Dashboard inside Grafana when using Azure Monitor as a datasource.
+ These Queries can be used to plot various timecharts in a Log Analytics Workspace.
+AI Dashboard inside Grafana supports Kusto Query Language when using Azure Monitor as a datasource.

 ### ActiveThread Counts
 traces